Wheaton, Illinois: Health care

-In the United States House of Representatives, Wheaton is located in Illinois's 6th congressional district, which is held by Democrat Sean Casten.

 Religious institutions

 Wheaton has forty-five churches located within city limits and an additional thirty places of worship in the outlying unincorporated areas, representing nearly forty religious denominations.
 The Genius Edition of Trivial Pursuit states that Wheaton has the "second most churches per capita in America."

 Built in 1926, the national headquarters of the Theosophical Society in America is located on a 42 acre estate on the north side of Wheaton.

 Wheaton is also the North American headquarters for the Institute of the Blessed Virgin Mary, which moved into its new home in June 1946.

 On March 18, 2002, St. Michael Catholic Church in downtown Wheaton was destroyed by arson by a Wheaton resident and parishioner, Adam Palinski, now serving 39 years in prison.
 He lost his appeal, but still maintains his innocence.
 The church has since been rebuilt at a cost of $13 million, and reopened on March 18, 2006.

-Islamic Center of Wheaton (ICW) became the first mosque in Wheaton in September 2013.